The Hundred Line: Last Defense Academy: Setting and characters

 The player takes control of Takumi Sumino, a typical high school boy living in the Tokyo Residential Complex (TRC), an underground domed structure, alongside his parents and childhood friend Karua Kashimiya.
 After the TRC is attacked by invading monsters, Takumi is granted the power of "Hemoanima" to fight back by a "mysterious school mascot" named Sirei, who then forcibly enlists him in the Special Defense Unit (SDU) to protect Last Defense Academy, a school surrounded by a wall of Undying Flames located in the middle of city ruins on the surface.
 The SDU members include: Hiruko Shizuhara, a cold, calculating, and ruthless girl who seems to know more than she's letting on; Takemaru Yakushiji, an old-school delinquent with an honor code; Darumi Amemiya, a manic emo girl who loves killing game stories; Eito Aotsuki, a kind, reliable young man who gets overwhelmed easily due to an unidentified medical condition; Tsubasa Kawana, a lively, inspiring mechanic with a weak stomach; Gaku Maruko, a selfish, cowardly, but hardworking orphan with a variety of skill sets; Shouma Ginzaki, a young man who's constantly putting himself down; Ima Tsukumo, the cunning older twin brother of Kako who harbors an extreme sister complex; and Kako Tsukumo, Ima's younger twin sister who desires to become a detective one day.

 They are joined shortly after by the members of the Second-to-Last Defense Academy, led by Nigou, Sirei's second-in-command, consisting of Nozomi Kirifuji, a determined young lady who bears a striking resemblance to Takumi's childhood friend Karua; Kyoshika Magadori, a clueless young samurai with a disturbingly close relationship with her katana; Yugamu Omokage, a teenage assassin with a warped view on love; Kurara Oosuzuki, an extremely wealthy, proud, and overbearing young lady who wears a tomato mask; and Moko Mojiro, a friendly and energetic pro-wrestler.

 Together, they fight to protect the school from the Invaders, led by Enemy Commanders who resemble humans and also possess Hemoanima.
-They, in turn, are commanded by the Supreme Commander, V'ehxness, a tyrannical dictator who wishes to do away with their religion's scriptures and taboos and become God herself; also among the commanders is Eva, who the SDU can take prisoner and make an ally.
+They, in turn, are commanded by the Supreme Commander, V'ehxness, a tyrannical dictator who wishes to do away with their religion's scriptures and taboos and become God herself; also among the commanders is Eva, whom the SDU can take prisoner and make an ally.